Bala Devi Chandrashekar: Career

 Bala Devi worked in public administration and as a management consultant but later became a full-time dancer.

 She has studied Bharatanatyam under Padma Subrahmanyam and performs using the style of Padma's school.
 She dances in the Vazhuvur style.
 Bala Devi has choreographed Bharatanatyam performances and performed for the Madras Music Season.
 She has performed with music by Pyotr Ilyich Tchaikovsky.

 Bala Devi has been artist-in-residence at the Carl A. Fields Center, Princeton University.
 She has taught Princeton students.

-Bala Devi was awarded the Kalaimamani for Bharatanatyam for 2012.
+Bala Devi was awarded the Kalaimamani for Bharatanatyam in 2012.

 She teaches at Shree Padma Nrityam Academy, New Jersey.

 Bala Devi is based in Princeton, New Jersey, is married to Chandrashekar and has two sons.

 Productions

-She has choreographed and performed over ten major solo thematic Bharatanatyam productions that blend scholarship, temple architecture, classical texts, and music into operatic presentations across prestigious venues worldwide.
-Notably, she holds the unique distinction of being the only Bharatanatyam exponent to have presented at UNESCO Headquarters in Paris (2018, 2024) and to have performed at India House during the Paris 2024 Olympics.
+She has choreographed and performed over ten thematic Bharatanatyam productions integrating classical dance with history, temple architecture, Sanskrit literature, devotional traditions and Carnatic music.
+Her productions have been presented at UNESCO Headquarters in Paris, Symphony Space in New York City and major cultural institutions across India, Europe and North America..

 Bala Devi Chandrashekar’s notable productions include: